Oliss4t/Subtitle-Crawler/readme.md

+This is a project from Tassilo Henninger for the Data Science Master class "advanced software engineering" at the Berliner Hochschule für Technik (BHT)

 Explanation of the project:
-Command line tool for downloading subtitles and additional information regarding the movie
+I created a command line tool for downloading subtitles and additional information regarding the movie.

-Installation:
+You need a valid OpenSubtitles account for the tool to work.
+You can register a free account at https://www.opensubtitles.org/de/newuser .
+By default you are using opensubtitle agent "TemporaryUserAgent" which is limited in downloading.
+You can request your own agent at https://trac.opensubtitles.org/projects/opensubtitles/wiki/DevReadFirst .

 Commands:
-access help: python main.py --help
+    - access help: python main.py --help

-config
+    - setup config: python main.py config
+    - after the config is created, you can add an agent in line 3 of the config file
+    - check server status of OpenSubtitles: python main.py status
+    - download movies:
+        - to see the detailed help type: python main.py download --help
+        - you can download one or several subtitles in different languages.
+You need to provide the movie imdbid and optionally a language code, default "eng".
+        - To download multiple subtitle at once, you can provide an .csv file of imdb ids inside /data/input/.
+        - Here are three examples:
-download -ml/-m -a -s -i -d
+            1) python main.py download -i 816692 -lang
-status
+            2) python main.py download -i 343818 -lang "ger"
+            3) python main.py download -li "imdb_ids"
+        - Two found subitles for one movie will be saved in /data/downloads/imdbid/ with the following files.
+            - subtitleid.gz zipped file
+            - subtitleid.txt clear text
+            - subtitleid.json movie meta info from opensubtitle
+            - moviename.jpg movie cover image from imdb
+            - moviename.json movie meta info from imdb

 #### 1. Use and understand **Git!** ####
 Look around here in the version control ;)
 #### 2. **UML** at least **3** good diagrams. "good" means you can pump it up artificially as written in DDD.
 You have 10 million $ from me!
 Please export the pics.
 I can not install all tools to view them! ####